Clemapfel/jluna/docs/manual.md

 > **C++ Hint**: `std::chrono` are C++s time-related functionalities. calling `std::this_thread::sleep_for(1ms)` will stall the master thread main is executed in for 1 millisecond.

-Here, our task is supposed to count all the way up to 9999, however, the task went out of scope before it could finish, only being able to count to 2611 before it was terminated.
+Here, our task is supposed to count all the way up to 9999.
+Instead, the task went out of scope before it could finish, only being able to count to 2611 before it was terminated.

-A way to solve this is to store task in a collection:
+A way to solve this is to store the task in a collection that itself is in master scope:

 ```cpp
 std::vector<Task<void>> tasks;